Immain/Exchange-Online-Quarantine-Release/README.md

 - This script will release **ALL** quarantined messages from the specified sender.
 Use with caution.
 - Ensure you have the necessary permissions to perform these actions in your Exchange Online environment.
 - It's recommended to test this script in a non-production environment first.

-## Support

-For issues or questions, please contact your IT support team or the script maintainer.